-Just-in-time production (JIT) is not just another term in the Lean manufacturing dictionary.
-JIT is a journey to zero waste and cost efficiency.
+Just-in-time production (JIT) is not just another term in the Lean management dictionary.
+JIT is a journey to zero waste and cost-efficiency.
 Learn more.

 It was not so long ago when organizations were overstocking their warehouses with resources just in case a customer demand appears.

 However, having a lot of inventories automatically means higher costs for maintaining these extra resources.
 Logically, more inventories require more space and an additional workforce.

 In the middle of the 20th century, struggling to reduce its high inventory costs, Toyota built the foundation of Lean manufacturing.

 They decided to apply a simple principle, which became the main pillar of the Toyota Production System - Just-in-time (JIT) production.
 A simple inventory system where you only produce if there is a demand for your production.

 After World War II, Japanese manufacturers faced several challenges: lack of money, lack of space to build large warehouses, and lack of natural resources.

 Image Source: www.toyota-global.com